 At WWSS we have designed the Swim School Hub to assist with your ongoing training and upskill of your staff.
 Being online means you can undertake training with your staff remotely.
-Learn more about it how it can benefit you here
+Learn more about it how it can benefit you here.

 Emergency Risk Ready

 Are you staff emergency risk ready?
 Do they know how to respond to an emergency?
 We have developed with ERR a package for your staff induction and refresher training for all swim school staff.
 The package is online allowing staff to complete the training remotely.
-Learn more about the benefits here
+Learn more about the benefits here.

 With time and practice your team will relish the opportunity to participate in staff training events.
 Don’t be afraid to ask staff for suggestions of what to present to the group – after all, the staff are the ones who need the information: why not go straight to the source!
-Good luck in your training endeavours – may they bring great success to your business and smart confident employees within your swim centre.
+Good luck in your training endeavors – may they bring great success to your business and smart confident employees within your swim centre.